razor-network/docs-v2/docs/consume-data-feeds/api.md

 ### 3. Calldata by Collection ID
 - **Endpoint:** `/col/:id`
 - **Method:** GET
 - **Description:** This endpoint fetches calldata for a collection based on its unique `id`.
 This `id` is typically a numerical identifier assigned to each collection within the protocol.
-This collection calldata should be passed into the `updateResult(bytes calldata)` function on the destination chains `ResultManager` contract which verifies and updates the collections latest result.
+This collection calldata should be passed into the `fetchResult(bytes calldata)` function on the destination chains `Transparent Forwarder` contract which verifies and updates the collections latest result.
 This operation makes the price available for on-chain use.
 - **Curl Example:**
   ```bash
   curl -X GET 'http://34.126.135.243/col/{id}'